wcko87/beatoraja-english-guide/Making-Charts.md

 If you are making a sabun for an existing song, all you need to distribute is the `.bms` file for your chart.
 However, please make sure it is clear what song your chart is for!

-A popular place to upload charts is the [BMS Sabun Uploader](http://gnqg.rosx.net/upload/).
-Any new charts uploaded to BMS Sabun Uploader will be automatically posted on the [BMS Sabun Uploader Twitter](https://twitter.com/bmsuploader) account.
-An alternative is the [Stella Uploader](https://stellabms.xyz/uploader), which works in a similar way.
-Uploaded charts are posted to the [Stella Uploader Twitter](https://twitter.com/stellauploader) account.
+A popular place to upload charts is the [BMS Sabun Uploader](http://gnqg.rosx.net/upload/) or [Stella Uploader](https://stellabms.xyz/uploader).
+Any new charts uploaded to BMS Sabun Uploader / Stella Uploader will be automatically posted on the [BMS Sabun Uploader Twitter](https://twitter.com/bmsuploader) / [Stella Uploader Twitter](https://twitter.com/stellauploader) account respectively.

 You can also opt to upload your charts elsewhere (e.g. your own personal website).
 It is useful to understand how people typically [download songs and sabuns](Downloading-Songs#downloading-songs-and-sabuns).